Doctrine of Double Effect

 The principle of double effect is often mentioned in discussions of what is known as palliative care, medical care for patients with terminal illness in need of pain relief.
 Double effect is cited as a justification for the view that it is permissible to administer opioid drugs to relieve the suffering of a terminally ill patient, foreseeing that the hastening of death will occur as a side effect.
 Double effect reasoning in this context seems to express the compassionate view that physicians may not intend to cause the death of a patient, but may accept that actions intended to relieve pain might hasten death.
 Three assumptions often operate in the background of these discussions:

-- It is assumed that the side effect of hastening death is an inevitable or at least likely result of the administration of opioid drugs in order to relieve the pain of a terminally ill patient.
+- The side effect of hastening death is an inevitable or at least likely result of the administration of opioid drugs in order to relieve the pain of a terminally ill patient.

 - The hastening of death is a not unwelcome side effect of providing pain relief in the context of palliative care.

 Yet the first assumption is false.
 Physicians and researchers have insisted repeatedly that it is a myth that opioids administered for pain relief can be expected to hasten death (Sykes and Thorns, 2003 provide a review of a large number of studies supporting this claim).
 There is no research that substantiates the claim that opioid drugs administered appropriately and carefully titrated are likely to depress respiration.
 In a survey of research bearing on this issue, Susan Anderson Fohr (1998) concludes: “It is important to emphasize that there is no debate among specialists in palliative care and pain control on this issue.
 There is a broad consensus that when used appropriately, respiratory depression from opioid analgesics is a rarely occurring side effect.
 The belief that palliative care hastens death is counter to the experience of physicians with the most experience in this area.”
 The mistaken belief that pain relief will have the side effect of hastening death may have the unfortunate effect of leading physicians, patients, and the patients’ families to under-treat pain because they are apprehensive about causing this alleged side effect.